 Shareholders’ equity has several components.
-These are: capital investments in the company at par value, less treasury stock (reacquired stock that can be reissued), retained earnings (or losses) since the company’s inception (cumulative earnings or losses less dividends issued), and accumulated other comprehensive income (or loss) which is defined by GAAP to include certain unrealized gains and losses on investments and foreign currency transactions.
+These are capital investments in the company at par value, less treasury stock (reacquired stock that can be reissued), retained earnings (or losses) since the company’s inception (cumulative earnings or losses fewer dividends issued), and accumulated other comprehensive income (or loss) which is defined by GAAP to include certain unrealized gains and losses on investments and foreign currency transactions.

 Shareholders’ Equity includes:

 - Less: Treasury Stock

 - Retained Earnings